 For more sugar cookies, check out:

-- In a mixer, cream sugar and butter until fluffy.
+- In your stand mixer (or with a hand mixer) cream sugar and butter until fluffy.

 - Add each egg, one at a time, beating after each egg until well combined.